thycotic/dsv-docs/product/auth-general/authoidc/gcp.md

 1. In the DSV CLI run `thy user create --username useremail@company.com --provider thy-one`

 2. This creates a user record in DSV and syncs it to Thycotic One.
-The User will get an email with a link to establish thier password.
+The User will get an email with a link to establish their password.

-3. In Cloud Manager, you can see your users by clicking on the **Users** link.
+3. In the [cloud manager portal](https://portal.thycotic.com), you can see your users by logging in and clicking on the **Users** link.

 ## Logging In